-(2) Agency Case Review Committee: Conducts the executive level review of all specified offenders and their identified movements within and from OYA facilities including the return of offenders to the Department of Corrections.
+- (2) Agency Case Review Committee: Conducts the executive level review of all specified offenders and their identified movements and releases within the OYA facilities/camps including the return of offenders to the Department of Corrections.
 Upon review, an approval or denial will be documented in the Findings and Order.
-The Agency Case Review Committee will have at least two representatives from OYA's executive team comprised of at least two assistant directors.

-(3) Cabinet: An executive group that provides oversight to agency operations.
-Membership includes the Director, Deputy Director, assistant directors, and other persons as requested by Cabinet.

-(4) Discretionary Bed Allocation (DBA): A category of beds in youth correctional facilities reserved for offenders not in the PSR or in the legal custody of DOC.
-Each county will be allocated a percentage of the total number of DBA beds based on a formula agreed to jointly by the OYA and the Oregon Juvenile Department Directors' Association (OJDDA).

-(5) Public Safety Reserve (PSR): A category of beds in youth correctional facilities that are reserved for the most serious offenders.
+The Agency Case Review Committee will have a minimum of three representatives from OYA's executive team (Assistant Directors, Deputy Director, and - (3) Director's Group: An administrative group that provides oversight to agency operations.
+Membership includes the Director, Deputy Director, and Assistant Directors, and other persons as requested by the group.
+This group makes recommendations to the OYA Director. - (4) Discretionary Bed Allocation (DBA): A category of beds in youth correctional facilities reserved for offenders not in the PSR or in the legal custody of DOC.
+Each county will be allocated a percentage of the total number of DBA beds based on a formula agreed to jointly by the OYA and the Oregon Juvenile Department Directors' Association (OJDDA). - (5) Public Safety Reserve (PSR): A category of beds in youth correctional facilities that are reserved for the most serious offenders.

 Stat.
-Auth.: ORS 420A.025 Stats.
-Implemented: ORS 420.014 & 420.011

-Hist.: QYA 2-1995, f.
+Audii.
+ONS 420.023 Stats.
+Implemented: ORS 420.014 & 420.011 Hist.: OYA 2-1995, f.
 12-19-95, cert. ef.
 1-2-96; OYA 14-2002, f. & cert. ef.
 10-11-02; OYA 20-2005, f. & cert. ef.
-9-19-05; OYA 3-2012, f. & cert. ef.
-4-3-12
+9-19-05